dvvc/civic-annotator/README.md

 #### Dependencies
 The project is developed as a Flask app (tested with Python 2.7).
 The webapp hosts a bookmarklet and a basic front/back-end.
 Python requirements are listed in requirements.txt

-The bookmarklet code is tested in Firefox 46.
+The bookmarklet code is tested with Firefox 46.

 #### Install
 ```shell